- Alternative & Natural Medicine

 Another way is to have a massage therapist dilute the flower oil with almond or coconut oil and knead your skin with it.

-Using the Most Common Flower Treatments
+The Most Common Flower Treatments

 - You may use chamomile and lavender to sedate your senses and relieve a headache while rosemary and geranium can be used to uplift your mood.